AsrtoMichi/Physicscore/README.md

 # Physicscore

 Physicscore is an application designed to simulate physics team competitions.
-This tool is particularly useful for organizing and managing competitions in the style of the Physics Olympiad.
-You can find more information about the Physics Olympiad by visiting their [official website](https://olimpiadifisica.org/).
+This tool is particularly useful for organizing and managing competitions in the style of the Physics Championships.
+You can find more information about the Physics Championships by visiting their [official website](https://olifis.org/).

 ## Configuration